 Tree Planting Map

-The City of Somerville planted over 100 trees during the 2017 Fall planting season.
-The map below shows details about where the trees were placed and what species were planted.
+The City of Somerville is planting more than 120 trees during the 2018 Spring planting season.
+The map below shows details about the placement and species of these trees.

 Emerald Ash Borer

-Officials with the Massachusetts Department of Conservation and Recreation (DCR) and the Department of Agricultural Resources (DAR) have confirmed that the Emerald Ash Borer (EAB) has been detected in a number of locations in Massachusetts, the 18th state in the country to detect EAB.
-The destructive beetle was first detected in the Commonwealth in the western town of Dalton on August 31, 2012.
-The Boston Globe reported that on July 16, 2014, an ash borer was found in an ash borer trap in Boston at the Arnold Arboretum in Jamaica Plain.
-Also in 2014, ash borer-infested trees were discovered in North Andover, in November 2015 ash borers were found in Worcester, and in 2016 they were detected in Wilbraham in central, MA.
+Officials with the Massachusetts Department of Conservation and Recreation (DCR) and the Department of Agricultural Resources (DAR) have confirmed that the Emerald Ash Borer (EAB) has been detected in 42 communities within eight counties in Massachusetts, which is one of the 32 states in the country where EAB has been found.
+The destructive beetle first appeared in the Commonwealth in the western town of Dalton in 2012.
+Since that time, the ash borer has been detected in Berkshire, Essex, Hampden, Hampshire, Norfolk, Suffolk, and Worcester counties, as well as Middlesex County where Somerville is located.
 To prevent its spread, the entire state of Massachusetts is now under ash borer quarantine, meaning that untreated firewood and other related materials (see below) may not be taken from the Commonwealth into any neighboring state.
 Officials have also urged all residents in Massachusetts to be alert for any sign of this invasive species.

 About Ash Borers